Estimating Causal Effects from Panel Data with Dynamic Multivariate Panel Models

 Abstract

-Panel data are ubiquitous in scientific domains such as sociology and econometrics.
-Various modeling approaches have been presented for the analysis of such data including dynamic panel models, cross-lagged panel models, and their extensions.
-Existing panel data modeling approaches typically impose some restrictive assumptions on the data-generating process, such as Gaussian errors, effects that are constant in time, or univariate responses.
-With the goal of surmounting these restrictions, we present the dynamic multivariate panel model (DMPM) that supports both time-varying and time-invariant effects, multiple simultaneous responses across a wide variety of distributions, and arbitrary dependency structures of lagged responses of any order.
-We employ a Bayesian approach to the estimation of the model parameters and leverage state-of-the-art Markov chain Monte Carlo methods for simulation of the posterior distribution.
-We demonstrate the use of DMPM by applying the model to both real and synthetic data.
+Panel data are ubiquitous in scientific fields such as social sciences.
+Various modeling approaches have been presented for observational causal inference based on such data.
+Existing approaches typically impose restrictive assumptions on the data-generating process such as Gaussian responses or time-invariant effects, or they can only consider short-term causal effects.
+To surmount these restrictions, we present the dynamic multivariate panel model (DMPM) that supports time-varying, time-invariant, and individual-specific effects, multiple responses across a wide variety of distributions, and arbitrary dependency structures of lagged responses of any order.
+We formally demonstrate how DMPM facilitates causal inference within the structural causal modeling framework and we take a Bayesian approach for the estimation of the posterior distributions of the model parameters and causal effects of interest.
+We demonstrate the use of DMPM by applying the approach to both real and synthetic data.

 Posted on: